-- 1. You'll replace C9, a single 2" diameter capacitor with three 25 mm diameter capacitors, as shown in Figure 2. - 2.
-Orient the three capacitors with the negative leads in the center of the grouping. - 3.
-Position the group of three caps as shown in Figure 2.
-That positioning allows you to slightly bend the clamp to allow all three mounting holes to match the chassis. - 4.
-Use the supplied 6-32x5/8" Phillips head sem screw (built-in lockwasher) and keps nut (also with a built in lockwasher) to tighten the clamp once the caps are correctly located. - 5.
-For now, tighten the screws a bit more than finger-tight. - 6.
-Turn the amp over, and locate the chassis mounting holes for C9.
-Match these holes with the holes in the C9 mounting clamp.
-All three holes might match straight away.
-However, you may find that a little creative clamp bending is need to get you a pretty good match on all three holes. - 7.
-Snug up the mounting clamp hardware, but don't go too tight.
-Re-check for a 3-hole match.
-If you can only get a two hole-match, don't worry...that will retain the caps just fine.
+- 1. You'll replace C9, a single 2" diameter capacitor with three capacitors, as shown in Figure 2.
+The three caps are glued into a polycarbonate with a 2" diameter. - 2.
+Note that the three capacitors have their negative leads in the center of the grouping. - 3.
+Use the supplied 6-32x5/8" Phillips head sem screw (built-in lockwasher) and keps nut (also with a built in lockwasher) to tighten the clamp. - 4.
+For now, tighten the screws a bit more than finger-tight.